casper-network/docs-archive/dapp-dev-guide/sdk/script-sdk.rst

     const newAccountAddress = createAccountKeys();

-After generating the keys with this code, you can add them to Casper Signer and use to sign transaction.
+After generating the keys with this code, you can add them to the `CasperLabs Signer Chrome extension <https://chrome.google.com/webstore/detail/casperlabs-signer/djhndpllfiibmcdbnmaaahkhchcoijce?hl=en-US>`_ and use them to sign your transactions.

 Sending a Transfer